allison-hartley/j124-final-project/README.md

 <p align="left">

   #### _Of the departments in the College of Letters and Science with over $10 thousand in instructional funding, the department of Ancient History And Mediterranean Archaeology experienced the most dramatic decrease in funding at a percent change of -63.73%._

+  ## Story Pitch
+In Question 3, I found that Industrial Engineering and Operations Research (IEOR) had the most funding per undergraduate student out of the College of Engineering majors.
+In this story, I’d investigate how this translates to students’ experience: how does the number of classes and units offered per semester compare between each of the majors?
+What are the student-to-instructor and student-to-GSI ratios?
+What determines how much money the departments have for instructional funding?

+## Potential Sources:

+1. Dat Le, Assistant Dean, Finance & Administration for the College of Engineering (dat@berkeley.edu) <br> Mr. Le is in charge of developing CoE’s budget process and advises the College’s leadership on how to allocate funds.
+He could provide insights on how the funds are allocated between instruction and other bins and contextualize where the funds come from.
+Stacey Shulman, Assistant Dean, Academic Affairs for the College of Engineering (shulman@berkeley.edu and 510 642-5935) As the Assistant Dean of Academic Affairs, Ms. Shulman could provide context on the decision-making process of hiring part-time lecturers and GSIs.
+She may be able to provide information on the Temporary Academic Support (TAS) budget, which funds temporary faculty, graduate student instructors (GSIs), readers, and tutors who assist permanent faculty.
+Access to the full TAS budget and help interpreting the funding allocations could help determine how students’ academic experience is impacted from the top down.
+2. Rita d’Escoto, Director, Budget and Financial Operations for Berkeley’s Office of the Vice Chancellor of Finance (rdescoto@berkeley.edu and 510 642-0337) <br> Ms. d’Escoto could provide the campus Chief Financial Office’s perspective on budget allocation and contextualize how the budget is allocated to the different schools and colleges.

+  After talking to these administrators to help interpret the financial budgets, it would be useful to talk to department chairs (eg. IEOR Chair Alper Atamturk - atamturk@berkeley.edu), teaching faculty, and students for their perspectives as direct beneficiaries.

+## Additional Sources:
+1. [College of Engineering Master Plan](http://engineering.berkeley.edu/wp-content/uploads/2020/06/COEMasterPlan2020-1.pdf) <br> The Master Plan lays out the College of Engineering’s visions and proposed projects.
+The report could provide context on the College’s goals for empowering students.
+2. [College of Engineering Equity and Inclusion Strategic Plan](https://engineering.berkeley.edu/wp-content/uploads/2020/12/EIStrategicPlan2020.pdf) <br> The EI Strategic Plan includes a section on educational equity for undergraduate and graduate students, which can provide insights on what the College’s priorities are for students’ academic experience.
+It would be interesting to ask financial administrators where the budget for these goals comes from.

+## Data Visualization